Harden scores 49 points, Rockets beat Timberwolves 125-105

-MINNEAPOLIS (AP)James Harden scored 49 points on a whopping 41 shots from the field and the undermanned Houston Rockets won their seventh straight gamer, 125-105 over the Minnesota Timberwolves on Saturday night.
+Harden unloaded Saturday night, scoring 49 points on a whopping 41 shots from the field to lead the short-handed Rockets to their seventh straight victory, 125-105 over the Minnesota Timberwolves.

-With Russell Westbrook resting, the Rockets needed Harden to shoulder an even bigger scoring load than usual.
+With Russell Westbrook resting and several key contributors injured, the Rockets needed Harden to shoulder an even bigger scoring load than usual.
 The 41 attempts are the most in his career, and the most in the NBA this season, surpassing the 37 Golden State’s D’Angelo Russell took in an overtime loss Nov.
 8 in the same building in Minnesota.

+”It was a collective effort,” Harden said. ”We’ve got six, seven guys out.
+So it could have been an easy game, where we just chalked it up and got ready for next game.
+We wanted to come here and win this game, and we showed it.”

 Harden made 16 of the 41 shots, going 8 for 22 from 3-point range.
 He was 9 of 11 on free throws.